JankariTech/blog/src/assets/organizeYourCompanyTheGeekWay.md

   - create a Pull Request
   - tag your Pull Request
   - ask for comments
-5. when your work is ready to be reviewed ask for reviews and mark the Pull Request as "To Review"
+5. when your work is ready to be reviewed, ask for reviews and mark the Pull Request as "To Review"
 6. after everybody who needs to give their approval has done so, merge your work into the master branch
 7. delete your work-branch